ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

 ### Features

 - Uses the `nidcpower` package to access NI-DCPower from Python
-- Uses the open-source `PyVISA` package to access PyVISA from Python
+- Uses the open-source `PyVISA` package to access NI-VISA from Python
 - Uses the open-source `PyVISA-sim` package to simulate instruments in software
 - Includes InstrumentStudio and MeasurementLink UI Editor project files
 - Includes a TestStand sequence showing how to configure the pin map, register